-The story of Sealand began when former army major Paddy Roy Bates took his family to HM Fort Roughs, an abandoned fort seven miles offshore and roughly the size of a tennis court, on Christmas Eve in 1966.
+The story of the Principality of Sealand began when former army major Paddy Roy Bates took his family to HM Fort Roughs, an abandoned fort seven miles offshore and roughly the size of a tennis court, on Christmas Eve in 1966.
 Bates was a radio pirate that is and he wanted to continue broadcasting his pirate radio signals without the interference of the British government.

 At the time, the BBC controlled British radio and TV.
 Bates took issue with this, and the 46-year-old drew on his military experience to move his family away from the influence of British laws without moving too far away.
 Because it was actually in international waters, the sturdy steel and concrete platform of HM Fort Roughs fit the bill.

 When it was built in 1943, during World War II, the platform was to defend shipping lanes against German incursions by sea and air.
 After the war, however, Britain had no use for the small fort and abandoned it.

 This meant that Britain no longer had control over the abandoned structure.
 It also meant Bates could do as he pleased.